cretz/fusty/docs/running.md

 * `-sleep` - The number of seconds to wait to ask the controller for more work if none was given last request.
 The higher this number is, the more "off" a job run may be.
 By default this is 15 seconds.
 * `-maxjobs` - The maximum number of jobs this worker can be executing at any one time.
 By default this is 2000.
+* `-timeout` - The maximum number of seconds to wait for the controller to respond to HTTP.
+By default this is 3.

 In the future, there will also be settings for TLS configuration.